guettli/bad-naming-examples/README.md

 That's why I've listed some examples of bad naming (in the context of software development) here.

+# General

+# test

+To give something the name "test" is allways a bad idea.

+Later you want to search for the string in your configuration, your code or your logs .... and then you are lost.

+In non-trivial projects the term "test" will appear thousand times.

+Using the prefix "test" is fine, but please add some more charaters!

+Example: "test-of-reconnect"

+If you search for that string, then you won't get duplicate results.

 # Product Names

 ## pre-commit.com